This piece was updated on September 26, 2025. It was originally published on October 4, 2022.

 Need a reservation?: No—but $4 entrance fee gets you a tractor ride to the pumpkin patch or a wagon ride to the apple orchard.

-Hours: Pick your own on Saturday and Sunday from 9 AM to 5 PM; market and petting zoo are open throughout the week from 9 AM to 6 PM.
-Pumpkins are available starting the last weekend of September.
+Hours: Pick your own on Saturday and Sunday from 10 AM to 5 PM; market and petting zoo are open throughout the week from 9 AM to 6 PM.
+Pumpkins are available in September and October.
+The market and petting zoo are open throughout the week from 9 AM to 6 PM.
 Find more info here.

 What else to know: There’s a restaurant, market, petting zoo, and scarecrow making.